cookieMonsterDev/nest-microservices/README.md

 ## 📖 Database

-Short docs about all database scripts that is available via `npm run`:
+About all database scripts that is available via `npm run`:

 ### Usage